TedClayton1/AllThingsCloud4Learning/OLAP Online Analytical Processing.md

 Toucan, Tableau, Adverity, Domo, Sisense, Grow, Reveal, and Microsoft Power BI.

 OLAP tools allow users to analyze data from multiple dimensions, which is known as "slicing and dicing".

+Big Query works great with OLAP in that its a relational db that can operate on hundreds of terrabytes of data.
+Also, it's designed for large-scale processing of tabular data.